 Essential oils are very concentrated plant oils.
 They’re not meant to be taken orally — some are toxic when ingested.

 Essential oils are meant to be applied topically or inhaled, using an infuser.
-Always dilute essential oils in a carrier oil, like almond oil.
+Always dilute essential oils in a carrier oil, like sweet almond oil before applying to the skin.
 Usually 3 to 5 drops of essential oil to 1 ounce of sweet almond or olive oil is the go-to recipe.

 1. Tea tree oil